zRainerzz/python/README.md

 remember that this is " Harvard cs50's introduction to python", that's what i have learnt from the course so this repository is no joke.

 ## rain()
-being a little sarcastic, just make my repository looks more "Pythonic" and gives a soul to my simple commitment.
+being a little sarcastic, just make my repository looks more "Pythonic" and gives a soul to my simple commitments.